 Get answers about wild ospreys!
 Welcome to the Osprey FAQ for the Sandpoint Osprey Cam, a project of Sandpoint Online and the City of Sandpoint.
-Browse below for an FAQ prepared by our consulting raptor biologist, Janie Fink Veltkamp; scroll down the page to read questions submitted by visitors, with answers from our nest cam volunteers.
+Browse below for an FAQ prepared by our consulting raptor biologist, Janie Fink Veltkamp; scroll down the page to read questions submitted by visitors, with answers from Janie as well as our Nestwatcher Robin Werner.

 Janie Fink Veltkamp, executive director of Birds of Prey Northwest, is the Sandpoint osprey cam’s consulting biologist.
 Based in St. Maries, Idaho, BOPNW promotes raptor conservation through educational programs with live birds of prey.
 It also provides medical treatment and rehabilitation to injured raptors with the goal of returning them to the wild.
 Janie provides answers here to common questions.
 Questions below from site visitors are answered or facilitated by our Nestwatcher Robin Werner.